dommilosz/minecraft-auth/readme.md

 ```

 ### accountsStorage:
-accountsStorage is a storage for your accounts.
+AccountsStorage is a storage for your accounts.
 ###### Adding accounts:
-You can add new account with `accountsStorage::addAccount(account)`
+You can add new account with `AccountsStorage::addAccount(account)`
 ###### Removing accounts:
-You can remove account with `accountsStorage::removeAccount(account)`
+You can remove account with `AccountsStorage::removeAccount(account)`

 ###### Getting accounts:
 You can get accounts with: